morrowwm/cameraImage/README.md

 Thanks to https://www.briandorey.com/post/tplink-tapo-tc65-camera-capture-opencv-webcam for the starting point.

-=== Utilities ===
+## Utilities
 segmentAssemble.py merges the timelapse images and any motion videos together into one integrated video.
-* create directories ./motion and ./assemble under the directory holding your timelapse images
+* create directories ./motion and ./assemble under the directory holding your timelapse images download_motions.py syncs the motion detection videos on the camera onto your server
-* sync the motion detection videos from the camera into the motion directory.
-I use a cronjab every 5 minutes ** `5,15,25,35,45,55 * * * * /home/fred/bin/download_motions.py`
+* I use a cronjab every 5 minutes to do this
+  ** `5,15,25,35,45,55 * * * * /home/fred/bin/download_motions.py`

-* after 6:00AM, `python segmentAssemble.py`, then go into the assemble directory and run `bash assemble.sh`.
-On my poor old PC, it takes most of an hour to process.
+Each day after 0600h, run `python segmentAssemble.py`, then go into the assemble directory and run `bash assemble.sh`.
+On my poor old PC, it typically takes most of an hour to process.
+My GPU cannot handle 2K video size.